-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance The plant required for the installation of the sub-structures (i.e., the trackers and module mounting structures) is the only plant that is allowed to leave the internal road network.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of The plant required for the installation of the sub-structures (i.e., the trackers and module mounting structures) is the only plant that is allowed to leave the internal road network.
+The contractor shall submit a method statement detailing proposals to prevent pollution (from hydraulic fluids, fuel or oil leaks) during drilling and ramming operations.
+This shall be approved by the EPC and the ECO prior to the onset of any ramming operations; The contractor shall take all reasonable measures to limit dust generation as a result of drilling and ramming operations (also see section below addressing management of dust); All stationary machinery (i.e. drilling and ramming machinery not in operation) must be fitted with a suitable drip tray under the machine sump.
+During temporary site closure (e.g. Builders Break), drilling and ramming may not be stored in the PV field and must be moved to the site camp.
+Refuelling of drilling and ramming machinery must take place on the internal road network and must utilise a drip tray.
+Noise and dust nuisances shall comply with the applicable standards according to the Occupational Health and Safety (Act No. 85 of 1993) as well as the dust control regulations; Other than the known acceptable impact from trampling, any areas damaged by the drilling, ramming and associated activities shall be rehabilitated by the EPC to the satisfaction of the ECO.
 EPC Contractor The EPC contractor to provide method statement drilling and ramming operations.
 Throughout the construction phase Site ECO and ECO Daily Weekly environmental checklists.
-The contractor shall submit a method statement detailing his proposals to prevent pollution (from hydraulic fluids, fuel or oil leaks) during ramming operations.
-This shall be approved by the engineer and the ECO prior to the onset of any ramming operations; Monthly environmental control reports.
-The contractor shall take all reasonable measures to limit dust generation as a result of drilling and ramming operations (also see section below addressing management of dust); Noise and dust nuisances shall comply with the applicable standards according to the Occupational Health and Safety (Act No. 85 of 1993) as well as the dust control regulations; Other than the known acceptable impact from trampling, any areas damaged by the ramming and associated activities shall be rehabilitated by the contractor to the satisfaction of the ECO.
+Monthly environmental control reports.